connachermurphy/qsm-chicago/docs.typ

 In progress.
 ```

+The models presented below might strike you as restrictive and unrealistic.
+I have opted for an especially simple pair of models to demonstrate the basic mechanics of quantitative spatial models.
+This document will hopefully make the richer models of the literature more accessible.
+All quantitative spatial models (indeed, all economic models) necessarily abstract from certain features of reality.
+Results must always be interpreted in light of a researcher's modeling choices and the appropriateness of these choices for the research question.

 // CM: note lack of housing market (and residential choice)
 // CM: citations (will include greater detail)